 The Inca Tale of Twin Cities

-There is another tale of twin cities which is only heard and told by those who have explored one of Peru’s most beautiful and untouched treasures.
-The famous ruins of Machu Picchu, the lost Inca city, have a twin settlement known as the second lost city of Choquequirao which literally means the Cradle of Gold.
+There is another tale of twin cities which is told by those who have explored the untouched treasures.
+The famous ruins of Machu Picchu, have a twin settlement known as the second lost city of Choquequirao.
+Choquequirao literally means the Cradle of Gold.
 It is situated at 3,050 meters on a leveled mountain peak in the Quriwayrachine range.

 A Delightful Toil

 It is a sixty-four kilometers long trek but it is not for the timid ones.
-1500 meters of angled descent into the valley is followed by an 1800 meters steep ascent towards the peak with a lot of turns, zigzagging across the varied landscape.
+1500 meters steep descent to the valley is followed by an 1800 meters steep ascent towards the peak with a lot of turns.
 The altitude level ranges between 2900 meters and 3050 meters.
-The Choquequirao Trail is said to be the most difficult of treks in Peru which requires a high level of physical fitness and mental strength.
+Choquequirao trek is the most difficult trek in Peru that requires great physical and mental strength.
 It is a toil but a toil of delight!

 How to Trek the Choquequirao Trail?